mhrons/mhrons.github.io/docs/pv_smooth.md

 - smooth_int (prediction error)
 - SE (prediction error)

 First of all, the same smoothing effect has to be fixed for various LPF used: Low-pass filters of orders 1 to 4 are tuned to output the equal ramping, provided that each filter is excited by the measured, optimally shifted signal GI(t+Δt).
-With such a tuning, increasing of the LPF order increases its cut-off frequency but only slightly increases the lead time Δt.
+With such a tuning, increasing of the LPF order increases its cut-off frequency but only slightly increases its time lag Δt.
 The next goal is to identify the LPF order which accumulates a minimum of energy, given the smoothing method, prediction error, and ramping limit.
 It was found out that the optimal LPF order for SPLPF is also valid for the IPLPF smoothing method.
 (This is irrelevant for the remaining 2 methods since they accumulate much more energy than IPLPF and SPLPF.)
 After determining the optimal LPF order, the performance of smoothing methods PLPF and SPLPF was analyzed by a variable prediction error.
 The numerical results are displayed in tables and graphs, and are explained in text.

 ### Simulation of predicted PV power
 The impact of prediction error on GI~f~ values is aggregated at the "future" time t+Δt.
 The predicted signal GI~f~(t+Δt) is derived from the measured, left-shifted signal GI(t+Δt) by superimposing a random error to its "future" time course and then by smoothing it, with respect to the fundamental properties of PV predictors: